 Resolution no. 17/III/2019 of the Senate of the Jagiellonian University of 27th March 2019 on rules for charging fees and exempting from fees for educational services at first-cycle, second-cycle and long-cycle Magister degree study programmes at the Jagiellonian University

 International candidates applying for programmes in foreign languages pay tuition for all programmes.
 Depending on a programme, tuition varies between 2 220 EUR (for Ecology and Evolution) and 14 000 EUR (for MD program in English) for the first year of studies.

-Tuition is paid in the amount for one semester.
-Candidates admitted to the first year are obliged to pay first installment no later than within 7 days from enrollment.
+Tuition is paid in the amount of one semester.
+Candidates admitted to the first year are obliged to pay the first installment no later than within 7 days from enrollment.

-Detailed information about tuition fees is available in OAS study catalogue at irk.uj.edu.pl, in study cards, tab "fees".
+Detailed information about tuition fees is available in OAS study catalogue at irk.uj.edu.pl, in study cards, tab "About the programme".

 A foreigner may be entitled to a fee waiver in case of obtaining one of the scholarships offered by the Polish National Agency for Academic Exchange (NAWA).

 Polish National Agency for Academic Exchange (NAWA) scholarship holders are exempted from fees for studies based on the rules described in the decision of a Minister or the Director of NAWA.

 Notice: in case of failure in obtaining a NAWA scholarship and not having other rights to a fee waiver, you are going to be obliged to pay the fees for your studies!

 All candidates without Polish citizenship who apply for studies at the Jagiellonian University take part in the admission according to the same rules, as foreigners, regardless of the way of financing the studies.
 Notice!
 Neither the POLE’S CARD nor residence card constitutes confirmation of Polish citizenship!
 Foreigners are obliged to pay tuition fees (so called “czesne”), excluding situations referred to below.